Why Is It Important To Ask Questions When Viewing a House?

 What If I'm Viewing a Flat?

-Most flats are usually sold as leaseholds for a limited amount of time.
-Knowing how much there is on the lease before you buy is important so you don’t have to worry about renegotiating the lease in the future.
+1. How Long Is the Lease? — Most flats are usually sold as leaseholds for a limited amount of time.
+Knowing how much there is on the lease before you buy is important.

-The lift maintenance is important in a flat since you’ll likely be using it if you live on the top floors.
-Ask whether the lift has regular maintenance and if it has needed repairs recently.
+5. Does the Lift Work? — Ask whether the lift has regular maintenance and if it has needed repairs recently.